philip928lin/HydroCNHS/docs/_build/html/_sources/quickstart.rst.txt

 * DMClass:

 This is optional.
 If there is no specific decision-making class to be assigned, put "null" instead.
-Namely, users can code everything in "agent class."
+Namely, users can code everything in "agent type class."
 See :ref:`How to build a ABM module?<How to build a ABM module?>` for more details.

 **b) Pars** collects agents' parameters for calibration.
 We